-Boasting one of the largest contiguous exhibit floor spaces in North America, Cobo Center is downtown Detroit’s full-service convention space.
-In 2015, after a $279 million renovation, Cobo features 2.4 million square feet of usable space.
-Cobo pairs its accommodations with spectacular views of a restored international riverfront, on-site restaurants, a business service center and its very own Detroit People Mover railway station.
+Boasting one of the largest contiguous exhibit floor spaces in North America, Huntington Place is downtown Detroit’s full-service convention space.
+In 2015, after a $279 million renovation, Huntington Place features 2.4 million square feet of usable space.
+Huntington Place pairs its accommodations with spectacular views of a restored international riverfront, on-site restaurants, a business service center and its very own Detroit People Mover railway station.

 “USA Volleyball was thoroughly impressed with Detroit as it hosted the 2015 USA Volleyball Open National Championships for adults,” USA Volleyball Senior Director Tom Pingel said.
 “It is a city on the rise with a thriving downtown area where the event will be played at and most of the participants will be staying.
 There is no doubt in my mind that the 2018 GJNC will be one our finest.”

 The GJNC economic impact on the host city has been significant in recent years.
 This year’s GJNC in Minnesota is expected to generate an economic impact of $55 million, including 59,000 hotel room nights.
 Indianapolis hosted the 2016 event and reported $59 million in economic impact.

 Detroit recently hosted the 2015 USA Volleyball Open National Championships concurrently with the NORCECA Men’s Champions Cup that brought in USA, Canada, Cuba and Mexico.
 Detroit was also the site of the 1938 and 1967 USA Volleyball Open National Championships for adults.

 Sport Court is the official athletic flooring for all four events.
 For more information, visit teamusa.org/usa-volleyball/features.